 [2] Foundation Skills Training Package Implementation Guide v1.1

-Are you doing the TAE40116 or TAE40122 Certificate IV in Training and Assessment, and are you struggling with your studies?
-Do you want help with your TAE40116 or TAE40122 studies?
+Are you doing the TAE40122 Certificate IV in Training and Assessment, and are you struggling with your studies?
+Do you want help with your TAE studies?

-TAELLN421 Integrate core skills support into training and assessment
+The TAELLN421 Integrate core skills support into training and assessment unit of competency can be difficult to read and understand because of the jargon it uses.

 This unit has four elements: